ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 - Get all roles defined in a specific namespace
     - `kubectl get role --namespace <NAMESPACE>`

-- Apply a role or role binding
+- Apply a role or role binding definition
     - `kubectl apply -f <ROLE FILE>`

 - Check if user has certain access